cuihantao/Andes.jl/docs/src/index.md

 ## Usage

-`andes.jl` exposes all Python APIs under `andes.py`.
+`Andes.jl` exposes all Python APIs under `andes.py`.
 Use the package with

 ```julia
 using andes